OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-event-based-and-spam-reporting-add-ins.md

   - Avoid using `async` and `await` statements in your code.
 Including these in your JavaScript code will cause the add-in to time out.
   - Avoid using the [conditional (ternary) operator](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) as it will prevent your add-in from loading.

-  If your add-in has only one JavaScript file referenced by Outlook on the web, Windows, and Mac, you must limit your code to ECMAScript 2016 to ensure that your add-in runs in Outlook on Windows.
-However, if you have a separate JavaScript file referenced by Outlook on the web and Mac, you can implement a later ECMAScript specification in that file.
+  If your add-in has only one JavaScript file referenced by Outlook on the web, on Windows (classic and new (preview)), and on Mac, you must limit your code to ECMAScript 2016 to ensure that your add-in runs in Outlook on Windows.
+However, if you have a separate JavaScript file referenced by Outlook on the web, on Mac, and on new Outlook on Windows (preview), you can implement a later ECMAScript specification in that file.

 ## Debug your add-in